Zhao Bing: Reign

 The Mongols sent the general Zhang Hongfan to lead troops to attack Zhao Bing and the Song remnants, leading to the Battle of Yamen.
 The Song forces, led by Zhang Shijie, put up fierce resistance against the Mongols in a naval battle but were eventually all wiped out by the enemy.
 On 19 March 1279, after realising all was lost, Lu Xiufu carried the seven-year-old Emperor Zhao Bing to a cliff, where they committed suicide by throwing themselves into the sea.
 Zhao Bing's death marked the end of the Song dynasty.

 Zhao Bing's tomb is located in present-day Chiwan, Nanshan District, Shenzhen.
 The grave was rediscovered in the 1960s, and despite the identity of the body interred within not being authenticated, in 1984 a joint Hong Kong-Shenzhen effort was made to restore and expand the modest gravesite.

-Patriotic Soup
+Patriotic soup

 According to the locals at the Guangdong Province, prior to the final battle with the Yuan forces at Yamen, Zhao Bing and the Song remnants sought shelter in a monastery at Chaozhou.
-The monastery's monks served an impromptu leafy greens soup made of leaf vegetable, edible mushrooms, and vegetable broth.
+The monastery's monks served an impromptu soup made of leaf vegetables, edible mushrooms, and vegetable broth.
 The emperor loved the soup and named it "Protect the Country Dish" (護國菜).
-A later generation named it in English "Patriotic Soup".
+A later generation named it in English "patriotic soup".
 After Zhao Bing died, the preparation of the soup became a way to honor the last Song emperor.